Oladevi

 Oladevi is the goddess of cholera and is worshipped by people of Bengal region (consisting of the present-day Bangladesh and the Indian state of West Bengal) and Marwar, Rajasthan.
 The goddess is also known as Olaichandi, Olabibi and Bibima.
-She is venerated by Hindus and Muslims of Bengal.
+She is venerated by Hindus of Bengal.

-She is also worshipped in Rajasthan as Maa Shitala, saving her devotees from diseases like cholera, jaundice, diarrhoea and other stomach related diseases.
+She is also worshipped in Rajasthan as Maa Sheetala, saving her devotees from diseases like cholera, jaundice, diarrhoea and other stomach related diseases.
 She is called Ori Mata.
-In Marwari tradition, she has no fixed iconography but generally she is depicted like Shitala.
+In Marwari tradition, she has no fixed iconography but generally she is depicted like Sheetala.

 Oladevi is an important part of folk tradition in Bengal, and is honoured by communities of different religions and cultures.

 Deity

 Oladevi is believed to be the wife of Mayasura, the legendary king and architect of Asuras, Danavas, and Daityas in mythology folktales.
 Devotees consider her to be the guardian deity against the cholera disease, protecting those who worship her against the disease, which plagued communities across Bengal.
 Indeed, the Bengali term for cholera is ola-otha or ola-utha, a reference to the name Ola ("Ola" means going downwards & utha means going upwards in Bengali to indicate loose motion & vomiting of cholera).

 To Hindus, Oladevi is the combined form of the Goddess Parvati, portrayed as a lady with deep yellow skin wearing a blue sari and adorned with ornaments.
 She is portrayed with extended arms and seated with a child in her lap.
 The Hinduism of Bengal call her Olabibi or Bibima from Olabibi Gan (Song of Olabibi), which recounts the story of the child of a virgin Hinduism princess that disappeared mystically and reappeared as the Goddess, curing the sons of the minister of the kingdom and the Maharaja, the father of her mother.
 She is portrayed wearing a cap, scarf and ornaments.
 On her feet she wore nagra shoes and sometimes also socks.
 In one hand she held a magical staff that destroyed the ailments of her devotees.